maoli67660/life_in_uk/README.md

 400 milion

-**Which of the following countries was NOT part of the Allied Powers during the First World War?**

-Bulgaria   保加利亚

-**How many times have the Olympic Games been hosted in the UK?**

-3

 **When were films first shown publicly in the UK?**

 1896

-**What is the name of the building where the Welsh government members meet?**

-Senedd.    北爱是Stormont， 苏格兰Holyrood

-**Florence Nightingale was known for her work on:**  弗洛伦丝·南丁格尔

-The development of nursing in the UK

 **Which Act abolished slavery throughout the British Empire in 1833?**

 The Emancipation Act

-**How long does Diwali last for?**

-1 week

 **Who became King of Britain when Queen Anne died in 1714?**

 George I

-**What was the population of the UK in 2005?**

-60 million

 **When did the ‘Habeas Corpus Act’ become law?**